Sex as Sacrament, or Siren Song?

 As the Cayce readings point out, a perfectly synchronized endocrine system leads to regeneration.
 Not only that, with inner balance we also align with Divine Will — at last bringing to an end the spiritual rebellion Cayce writes about.
 As the readings say, whenever we employ our life force energy, we choose between higher consciousness and carnal expression - and experience the fruit of our choice accordingly.
 5

-By channeling this sacred energy generously and spiritually, instead of impulsively so as to gratify the urge for short-term thrills, we enhance the effects of oxytocin - making self-control feasible and enjoyable.
+By channeling this sacred energy generously and spiritually, instead of impulsively so as to gratify the urge for short-term thrills, we enhance the effects of neurochemical balance - making self-control feasible and enjoyable.
 From there it may be but a short step to opening the 'seals' of the body safely and tapping the regenerative powers of the Tree of Life.

 - 1. The animal instinct is the source of man's undoing.
 5747-3